 You can share your feedback by:

-You do not have to give your name or contact details if you prefer to remain anonymous.
+You do not need to give your name or contact details if you prefer to remain anonymous.

-If you would like to share your experiences with NHS services more widely, you can also visit:
+If you would like to share your experience with NHS services more widely, you can also visit:

 Care Opinion – What’s your story?